Kauhentus/disj/README.md

 # DisJ
-The first (proof-of-concept) library for writing Discord bots in J. Written by a J newbie who couldn't figure out relative pathing works in J (especially cross-platform).
+The first (proof-of-concept) library for writing Discord bots in j, written by a J newbie.
 J does not have an event-driven paradigm so I tried my best to implement one.

 ## Prerequisites
 1. DisJ uses a node.js proxy to use HTTPS/WSS, so node should be installed.
 Additionally, the websocket library (identified in package.json) should also be installed via `npm i`.
 2. The `convert/pjson` J addon should be installed.
 3. In `./index.ijs`, fill `bottoken` with your Discord bot token
 ## Running the example
 To start the example Discord bot, you will run a command like this: `jconsole ~\Desktop\Programming\J\disj\index.ijs`, replacing the path to `index.ijs` with the path of the folder where you are using DisJ *(I'm so sorry about this ...
-I couldn't get J to use relative pathing.
+I couldn't get J to launch with relative pathing.
 If you do know, please reach out to me!)*

 Your command line should see two lines.
 Once the second line appears, the bot is ready to be used.